 The Western interpretation of the birthstone list

 In 1912 the American National Association of Jewelers created a modern Birthstone list and on this list every month had their own birthstone (or sometimes even 2 or 3 gemstones).
-Although a lot of people had comments about the choices in gemstones the Association made, this list is regarded as the definite chart of the astrological birthstones.
+Although a lot of people had comments about the choices in gemstones the Association made, this list is regarded as the definitive chart of the astrological birthstones.

 On this list, the garnet is the birthstone for January and it is believed that the garnet keeps you safe during travels.
-February’s birthstone is the amethyst, that should make the bearer courageous and keeps her or him from drunkenness.
+February’s birthstone is the amethyst, which should make the bearer courageous and keeps her or him from drunkenness.
 The aquamarine is the birthstone of March and this gemstone is associated with ‘healing powers’.
 And April has the most popular birthstone ‘the diamond’, the symbol of love.

 The month of May is the month of the birthstone emerald, also a symbol of love and the pearl represents the birthstone of June, the symbol of purity.
 I have my birthday in July, so I am blessed with the ruby, which should ward off evil.
 The peridot is the birthstone of August and is also called the ‘evening emerald’.